 It struck me that James has virtually no social media presence.
 He's just a highly successful local business owner and an all-around nice guy.
 It's the same with many successful business owners I know.

-I look at all the gurus out there preaching how to make money online by ramping up your follower counts, getting engagement, posting 100 times a day, and I have to shake my head.
+I look at all the gurus out there preaching how to make money online by ramping up your follower counts, getting engagement, posting 100 times a day, giving stuff away, and I have to shake my head.

 Know how much all of that earned me?

 Let me rephrase that, do you know how much all of that COST me?

 I don't want to think about it…